asimolmez/flutter-folder-structure/README.md

 # to use

-Copy
+Copy & Paste

 - lib folder
-- copy dependencies from pubspec.yaml
+- dependencies from pubspec.yaml
-- copy analysis_options.yaml
+- analysis_options.yaml